priya036/Personalized_Career_Development/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-Thanks to the developers of the libraries and frameworks used in this project.
+Thanks to the developers of the libraries and frameworks used in this project